-The UK housing market remains very active, despite the more challenging conditions presented by the rising cost of living.
+The UK remains very active, despite the more challenging conditions presented by the rising cost of living.
 Property prices have also continued to rise at record levels, and this can make home ownership seem more out of reach for some.

 However, some people write off the idea of applying for a mortgage, even when it is still perfectly possible for them.
 Here are things that you can do to help you make a successful application.

 A credit score is designed to show how responsibly you manage your finances, so that lenders can assess your likelihood of being able to meet the loan repayments.
 It’s not linked to your income or job status, but it will pick up on declarations of bankruptcy or County Court Judgements.

 Credit scores also reflect how good you are at making payments on time, and will pick up on defaulted or missed payments, and high levels of debt.

 Mortgage companies typically want to see three month’s transaction history, to prove that your earnings and outgoings can withstand the mortgage repayments.
 Therefore, do a health check on your spending, and see if there are any areas where you could cut back.

 Cancel any old direct debits, and make sure you are up to date with all your loan repayments and other regular outgoings.
 Try and avoid taking on any extra debt until you have secured your mortgage.